 Partnership with The Sphinx Organization

-Each fellowship recipient will work with the Director of the National Orchestral Institute on the planning, recruitment, and execution of NOI+F over a thirteen-month period to advance their careers as orchestral musicians and provide a creative platform for shaping the orchestra of the future.
+Each fellowship recipient will work with the Director of the NOI+F on the planning, recruitment and execution of the festival over a 13-month period to advance their careers as orchestral musicians and provide a creative platform for shaping the orchestra of the future.